BlockchainCommons/Research/README.md

 Blockchain Commons Research papers (BCRs) are _not_ standards.
 They are fluid specifications, typically based on our own libraries or other coding.
 Because of their fluidity, BCRs might change without notice.
 If you decide to adopt a Blockchain Commons Research paper, you are becoming a Research Partner, examining how the specification might work in the real world.
 We look forward to working with you!

 If you are using the specifications from a BCR, [please let us know](mailto:team@blockchaincommons.com).
 Having a BCR in usage by at least two parties other than Blockchain Commons is one of our criteria for advancing a BCR to a [Blockchain Commons Proposal (BCP)](https://github.com/BlockchainCommons/bcps/blob/master/README.md), increasing its stability.
-If you can only use a specification if it is advanced to the BCP stage, sldo let us know that, as we sometimes advance BCRs on our own if they have achieved sufficient maturity.
+If you can only use a specification if it is advanced to the BCP stage, please let us know that, as we sometimes advance BCRs on our own if they have achieved sufficient maturity.

 Generally, it's only if a BCR advances to the BCP stage that we more deeply involve community in its continued maturation and focus on it becoming an actual standard.